jspm/jspm.org/docs/guide.md

 npm install -g jspm
 ```

-Make sure you are running Node.js 10.x or greater (Node.js 8.x will also work, but without dynamic import support).
+Node.js 10.x or greater must be installed (Node.js 8.x will also work, but without dynamic import support).

 To see the full list of options available run `jspm help`.
 This guide only touches on the basics.